 I tried to sleep again but gave up at 5:45.
 I rode to the town diner for breakfast.
 Eggs, bacon, toast, hash browns, coffee.
 All of it hit the spot.
 Maybe the best diner breakfast I’ve had in a long time.

 I texted Kim who rented me the cabin.
 (Her business is called Kim’s Cabins for some inexplicable reason.)
 Her cabins were already booked for the long weekend.
 She suggested some other places in town.

 I checked the weather report.
 It seemed to change every hour.
 What was once supposed to be constant rain beginning at 7 am was now pushed back to late morning.
 I decided to make a run for Clinton.

 It was in the low 50s so I put on 2 shirts and my sun sleeves under my rain jacket.
 I wore rain pants.
-I tied plastic shopping backs to my feet to keep them dry.
+I tied plastic shopping bags to my feet to keep them dry.
 (My shoes were already wet from yesterday’s soaking.)